A Look Back at Missile Command (Arcade game, 1980)

 Let this be the LAST Terminator movie and let it fade away.
 How?
 By NOT spending your precious time and money on it.

-Although it is better than Terminator 3, Salvation and Genisys respectively, Terminator: Dark Fate still failed to be a solid film and definitely it is NOT worthy of being the official follow-up (the “real Terminator 3” to the first two films written and directed by James Cameron.
+Terminator: Dark Fate clearly failed to be a solid film and definitely it is NOT worthy of being the official follow-up (the “real Terminator 3”) to the first two films written and directed by James Cameron.
 Cameron’s involvement with this movie did not really improve the situation of the deteriorating Terminator film franchise and even worse, this big disappointment taints his record of excellence as a producer.
-Director Tim Miller, in my opinion, should go back to superhero movie making or try directing a brand new project of science fiction that does not involve an established intellectual property.
-How he will recover from Terminator: Dark Fate remains to be seen.
+Director Tim Miller, in my opinion, should go back to superhero film making or try directing a brand new project of science fiction that does not involve an established intellectual property.

-Bottom line – Terminator: Dark Fate is not recommended.
-You are better off skipping this movie but if you intend to watch it at all, do it out of curiosity.
-Don’t spend your money on this movie (the cinema, future release on streaming services, Blu-ray, DVD, etc.).
+Bottom line – Terminator: Dark Fate is absolutely not recommended.
+You definitely should NOT spend your money on this movie (the cinema, future release on streaming services, Blu-ray, DVD, etc.).
+The movie is also woke garbage and the product of DEI (diversity, equity and inclusion).

 If you want to experience the cinematic greatness of the Terminator film franchise, go back to watching The Terminator and Terminator 2: Judgment Day instead.